mekomsolutions/openmrs-cd/resources/src/pipeline2/README.md

-[Pipeline2](../../../jobs/pipelines/pipeline2.jenkinsfile) will identify which server is affected by an occuring artifact modification..
+[Pipeline2](../../../jobs/pipelines/pipeline2.jenkinsfile) will identify which server is affected by an occuring artifact modification.

-To do so, each server is mapped with a descriptor and type.
+To do so, each server is mapped with a descriptor and a type.
 A descriptor is a file that describes what makes a server, ie what are its dependencies.
-Most of the time the descriptor will be the distro pom.xml the server is built on.
+Most of the time the descriptor will be the distro pom.xml the server is built on ("type": "pom").
 However, other formats could be implemented if needed.
 This configuration is found in the **servers.json** file (see section below for more details)

-The pipeline first fetches the descriptors (**fetch.js**) and then parses them (**parse.js**) to produce a list of dependencies sorted by artifact.
+The pipeline first fetches the descriptors ([fetch.js](./parse.js)) and then parses them ([parse.js](./parse.js)) to produce a list of dependencies sorted by artifact.
 See the sample (test) resource [dependenciesByArtifact.json](../../spec/utils/resources/dependenciesByArtifact.json)

-From there, **compare.js** will compare the artifact provided as input to the dependency list just created and update the **history.json** file which is a stack of all builds that have affected a given server (see below)
+From there, [compare.js](./compare.js) will compare the artifact provided as input to the dependency list just created and update the **history.json** file which is a stack of all builds that have affected a given server (see below)

 In details: